The Polar WRF

 Description:

 Based on extensive experience with mesoscale modeling in the polar regions by the Polar Meteorology Group of the Byrd Polar and Climate Research Center at The Ohio State University, the Weather Research and Forecasting model (WRF) has been modified for use in the Polar Regions (referred to as the Polar WRF).
-A development approach is adopted similar to that used previously to implement the Polar version of the PSU/NCAR fifth generation mesoscale model (Polar MM5).
 The key modifications for Polar WRF are:

-• Optimal surface energy blance and heat transfer for the Noah LSM over sea ice and permanent ice surfaces
+• Optimal surface energy blance and heat transfer for the Noah-MP LSM over sea ice and permanent ice surfaces

 • Several microphysics adaptations for the Arctic and Antarctic environment

 Extensive testing of Polar WRF over Arctic and Antarctic surfaces provides guidance on best choice of physics options.
-See the publications for guidance.
+For the Artic see ban et al. (2023) and for the Antarctica se Xue et al. (2022) in the publications list below.

 Polar WRF is used by forecasters as part of the National Science Foundation sponsored Antarctic Mesoscale Prediction System (AMPS; link provided below) to meet the operational and logistic needs of the United States Antarctic Program (USAP).
 AMPS simulations are performed at the National Center for Atmospheric Research twice per day (00Z and 12Z initializations), and cover progressively finer domains ranging from 30-km (covering most of the Southern Hemisphere) to 0.89-km (covering the region immediately surrounding McMurdo Station, the base of USAP operations).
 A 20-km resolution version of the Polar WRF is run here at the Byrd Polar and Climate Research Center twice per day for 5 days.